-Asian shares mixed after S&P 500 hits all-time high
+Global markets dip as week of earnings, reports heats up

 “Number two is the trajectory of U.S. interest rates, and here the story is getting murky,” he said.

-Chief Executive Carrie Lam said Tuesday that Hong Kong may fall into recession as the city enters its fifth month of protests.
-Third quarter data are due for release and if they show negative growth, then the semiautonomous Chinese territory’s economy will have entered a technical recession.
+Hong Kong’s Chief Executive Carrie Lam said Tuesday that the city may fall into recession as it enters its fifth month of protests.
+Third quarter data are due for release on Thursday and if they show negative growth, then the semiautonomous Chinese territory’s economy will have entered a technical recession.

-In other markets, South Korea’s Kospi lost 0.2% to 2,089.17.
-Shares rose in Taiwan, Bangkok and Singapore but fell in Jakarta.
+In other markets, South Korea’s Kospi was almost unchanged at 2,092.69.
+Shares rose in Taiwan and Singapore but fell in Bangkok and Jakarta.
+India’s Sensex advanced 1.6% to 39,861.40.

 Traders are awaiting releases of several important U.S. economic reports this week, including the Labor Department’s monthly employment report on Friday.
 Economists expect a slight increase in the unemployment rate to 3.6% in October from 3.5% in September.